-Below we have compared each type of boiler fuel ó natural gas, propane, oil, biomass, and electricity ó to ensure that you can carefully choose the fuel that is right for you. †Please note that prices may vary greatly depending on location and should be assessed individually at the time of purchase.
+Below we have compared each type of boiler fuel: natural gas, propane, oil, and electricity, so you can see what fuel choice is right for you.

 Geography: Depends on proximity to pipeline, but usually readily available.